pratiqdev/nestore-beta/README.md

 ## Remove from the Store

 To completely remove a key from the store 'object' - use the `remove` method.
-Th
+This will emit an event for the provided path.
 <!-- TODO- Should `remove` method have optional emit flags? -->
 ```ts
 nst.remove('user_name')